squinkylabs/SquinkyVCV/docs/keymap.md

 # Sequencer keyboard commands

+Please note that everything here has changed August 1 2019.

+Many key commands take input from the grid size set from the settings menu.

+## Misc

+**n**: sets the end point of the sequence to the current cursor time.
+Time is always quantized to the grid, even if snap to grid is off.

 ## Moving around

 **cursor keypad**: moves cursor in two dimensions.
-Up and down by semitone, left and right by one time unit.
+Up and down by semitone, left and right by one grid unit.

-**ctrl-cursor**: moves left and right by four units.
+**ctrl-cursor**: moves left and right by a quarter note.

+**home, end**: moved on bar earlier or later.

+**ctrl-hom, end**: moves to first bar or last bar in the sequence.

+**PgUp, PgDn**: moves up or down by an octave.

 ## Selecting notes